Overview of British Portraiture

-In more recent years British artists like Stanley Spencer, Lucien Freud and David Hockney have continued to keep the British face in the forefront of world class figurative art.
+In more recent years British artists like Stanley Spencer, Lucian Freud and David Hockney have continued to keep the British face in the forefront of world class figurative art.

 Today, portrait painting is a thriving art form that has enjoyed a notable revival, evidenced by the multifarious offerings and talents that surface annually at the National Portrait Gallery and Royal Society of Portrait Painters.

 The breadth, depth and status of the National Portrait Gallery in London (founded in 1856) has no equal throughout the world, including America.
 It enriches this art form with establishment approval.

 The House of Commons and the House of Lords are continuously commissioning new works for their art collections, as are numerous city guilds, inns of court and civic organisations across the country.
 At any given moment there are hundreds of individuals throughout the nation who are being immortalised in countless contrasting guises and media.